tathyakar/tathyakar.github.io/content/pages/index.md

           - label: Learn More
             url: 'https://vhoye.com/'
             style: secondary
-      - title: Chatbot - Sha
+      - title: Chatbot - AI.sha
         content: >
           AI.sha is a chatbot plugin that you can integrate into any of your existing systems to enhance the user experience of your beloved